more

 When it comes to backup systems, there are two main players in the field: central battery systems and uninterruptible power supplies.
 While they may seem interchangeable, there are some crucial differences that can make all the difference when it comes to finding the right fit for your particular needs.

-In this blog, we will arm you with the information needed to assess your specific requirements when choosing between the two systems, the various factors that decide whether to install a UPS (Uninterruptible Power Supply) or CBS (Central Battery System), and when each system should be installed.
+In this blog, we will arm you with the information needed to assess your specific requirements when choosing between the two systems, the various factors that decide whether to install a UPS (Uninterruptible Power Supply) or CBS (Central Battery System) and when each system should be installed.
 However, before we delve in, let’s cover the basics.

 What is an Uninterruptible Power Supply?